-Nobody can deny that stuffing is an essential part of any Thanksgiving meal.
+Stuffing is usually considered an essential part of the Thanksgiving meal.
 But does that mean that diners eating low carb or keto diets have to miss out?
 Certainly not because this recipe incorporates all the essential ingredients of any great stuffing minus the bread.

 Yes, of course we love carb-filled tuffings, but there's room for a breadless version as well on our holiday tables.
 Remember that low carb does not mean low fat, which is important because butter is a critical flavor component of stuffing and this keto-friendly recipe has plenty of it to achieve that rich flavor.